lrstanley/marill/README.md

-   --print-urls             Print the list of urls as if they were going to be scanned --ignore-http            Ignore http-based URLs during domain search --ignore-https           Ignore https-based URLs during domain search --domain-ignore GLOB     Ignore URLS during domain search that match GLOB --domain-match GLOB      Allow URLS during domain search that match GLOB --recursive              Check all assets (css/js/images) for each page, recursively
+   --print-urls             Print the list of urls as if they were going to be scanned --ignore-http            Ignore http-based URLs during domain search --ignore-https           Ignore https-based URLs during domain search --ignore-remote          Ignore all resources that resolve to a remote IP (use with --recursive) --domain-ignore GLOB     Ignore URLS during domain search that match GLOB --domain-match GLOB      Allow URLS during domain search that match GLOB --recursive              Check all assets (css/js/images) for each page, recursively